Florida's Rubio a star, but an unlikely VP pick

 It is unclear whether Rubio is the right choice to fix the party's image.
 He has not endeared himself to Hispanic voters on several fronts, analysts say.

-Rubio opposed President Barack Obama's Supreme Court nomination of Sonia Sotomayor, who is of Puerto Rican descent, and more recently blocked the confirmation of another Puerto Rican, Marie Carmen Aponte, as ambassador to El Salvador.
+Rubio also voted against Sonia Sotomayor, Obama's Supreme Court nominee who is of Puerto Rican descent, and more recently blocked the confirmation of another Puerto Rican, Marie Carmen Aponte, as ambassador to El Salvador.

-He also opposed Obama's healthcare overhaul, which is popular among many low-income Hispanics.
+He also voted against Obama's healthcare overhaul, which is popular among many low-income Hispanics.

 "He's on the wrong side on every issue that matters to Hispanics," said Fernand Amandi with Bendixen & Amandi, a political consulting firm in Miami that has been retained by the Obama campaign.
 "He's going to have to answer to those positions."